 Snowed In

-And I wanted to go, but I knew I couldn't get the car out and down the hill any time soon.
-So I called the coordinator on duty and told him I could snowshoe into town if someone could pick me up.
-(Heck, I could snowshoe all the way to the SAR building, but that would take quite a while.)
-He told me he'd call me back in about twenty minutes if he needed me.
+And I wanted to go, but I knew I couldn't get the car out and down the hill anytime soon.
+So, I called the SAR coordinator on duty and told him I could snowshoe into town if someone could pick me up.
+Heck, I could snowshoe all the way to the SAR building, but that would take a while.
+He told me he'd call me back in 20 minutes if he needed me.

 So I don't know what happened last night or if the team is even back yet.
 If I hear anything or read something in the paper, I'll let you know.
 In the meantime, it's back outside to continue digging out, so I can be ready for the next call.